YusukeIwaki/playwright-ruby-client/documentation/docs/api/browser_context.md

 [Page](./page) value into the `predicate` function and waits for `predicate(event)` to return a truthy value.
 Will throw an error if the context closes before new [Page](./page) is created.

+## clock

+Playwright has ability to mock clock and passage of time.

 ## request